This post is sponsored by Olivieri.

 It's important to get an even coating of crumbs on each piece, so take your time with this.
 I've included a video below with step-by-step visual instructions, just to make things easier for you.
 You can also print the recipe below for easy reference.

-- 1 cup Panko Japanese style bread crumbs
+- 1 cup Panko bread crumbs, Japanese style bread crumbs

 - 1 cup Italian style bread crumbs